Tree in water puddle after a heavy rain

 EFFECTS OF HEAVY RAIN ON TREES

-It’s not uncommon to see toppled trees in Tulsa, Oklahoma after a heavy rainfall.
+It's not uncommon to see toppled trees in Tulsa, Oklahoma after a heavy rainfall.
 While rain can be a good thing for trees, too much of it can cause trouble.
-Unfortunately, no tree is safe from Mother Nature and all trees have the potential to fail from extreme weather.
+Unfortunately, no tree is immune to Mother Nature, and tree falling is always a risk during extreme weather conditions.

 This tree had a fungus at the base that caused it to fall into a house during a period of heavy rain.